-Proper operation of the fuel injection nozzle is required to obtain the optimum injection pattern for full engine performance.
-The EPA/ARB requires that you have the fuel injection nozzle inspected, cleaned and tested every 1500 hours.
+Proper operation of the fuel injectors is required to obtain the optimum injection pattern for full engine performance.
+The EPA/ARB requires that you have the injectors inspected, cleaned and tested every 1500 hours.
 See Discount-equipment for this service.